stokito/grails-cookie/README.md

 Please contact me or do a pull request if you'd like that.

 ## Demo
-You can check out (https://github.com/stokito/grails-cookie-demo)[demo here ]
+You can check out [demo here](https://github.com/stokito/grails-cookie-demo)